© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village of Barton is a scheduled monument protected by Historic England under reference 1006473.
 View the official record →

-The Deserted Medieval Village of Barton is a medieval settlement in Northumberland that was abandoned, likely during the period of agricultural reorganisation in the fifteenth and sixteenth centuries.
+The deserted village of Barton is a medieval settlement site located in Northumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006473.

 Deserted village of Barton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006473.